ClintH/ixfx-docs/src/pages/data/generator.md

 }
 ```

 Iterators allow us to traverse over data in different order, or perhaps returning different views over the data.
 For example, `Object.keys()` and `Object.values()` both return an iterators over whatever object you provide as a parameter.
-One yields a series of keys, one values.
+One yields a series of _keys_, the other _values_.

 ```js
 const something = {